TAPIT08/CALI_WEB_CLOUD/README.md

 This project integrates YOLOv8-based exercise identification with MediaPipe Pose-based form analysis to provide real-time feedback for push-ups, pull-ups, and squats.
 The system supports three skill levels (beginner, intermediate, advanced) with level-appropriate thresholds and coaching cues.

+It now includes a Streamlit front-end for quick local demos and optional Streamlit Cloud deployment.

 ## Features
 - Real-time webcam feed ingestion (any OpenCV-compatible camera).
 - Interactive configuration panel to pick the target exercise, user level, camera, and UI/audio preferences before every session.